Best Places to Visit in Srinagar

 Also known by the name ‘Palace of Fairies’, Pari Mahal is perched on the top of the Zabarwan mountain ranges.
 It was originally built as a Buddhist monastery.
-Later it was converted to a school for astrology by Dara Shikoh, the oldest son of Shah Jahan.
+Later it was converted into a school for astrology by Dara Shikoh, the oldest son of Shah Jahan.
 The monument is surrounded by 7-terraced huge gardens that are peppered with exotic flowers and orchards.
-Pari Mahal offers spectacular views of the Dal Lake, the entire city of Srinagar, and the surrounding mountains.
+Pari Mahal offers spectacular views of Dal Lake, the entire city of Srinagar, and the surrounding mountains.
 The serenity of the surroundings is an added attraction.

 16) Chashme Shahi:

 One of the most elegant of the Mughal gardens, the Chashma Shahi Garden has water pools, lush greenery, and a large fountain at the entrance.
-This garden is famous for its natural springs that are believed to have therapeutic properties.
+This garden is famous for its natural springs which are believed to have therapeutic properties.
 Discovered by a female Kashmiri saint, Rupa Bhawani, the park has a fascinating blend of history, culture, and aesthetics.

 17) Nigeen Lake: